 - Frequent illness

 How parents can help

 Dr Charlotte Keating is a psychologist with a PhD in neuroscience, specialising in adolescent behaviour.
-At a recent Murdoch Open Day she provided seven proven ways to reduce stress.
+She provided seven proven ways to reduce stress.

 - Sleep eight hours a night